What’s the Big Idea?

 Lesson Concept: Math Challenge with Sol Le Witt

-Students explore conceptual art by Sol LeWitt to expand their understanding of geometric concepts, creatively play with mathematical ideas, and be inspired to make art ...
+Students explore conceptual art by Sol LeWitt to expand their understanding of geometric concepts, creatively play with mathematical ideas, and become inspired to make ...

 Activity Type: Lesson Concept